Flour Bluff, Corpus Christi, Texas: Education

 Flour Bluff is home to the Flour Bluff Independent School District.
+According to the Texas Education Agency, even independent school districts are governed by elected school boards that represent their local community.
 Six campuses and athletic facilities are located on a single 170-acre site which supports 5,600 students in prekindergarten through 12th grades.
+Flour Bluff Independent School District staffs 757.15 employees according to the National Center for Education Statistics.
+Flour Bluff Independent School District is a TEA recognized district in South Texas.
+Flour Bluff Independent School District currently population consists of 45.8% Hispanics, 43.9% Whites, 2.1% Asians, and 2.0% Blacks.
+Less than 1% are Indian and Pacific Islander.
+The district is home to students ranging from NAS, Flour Bluff area, and North Padre Island.
+In 2006, the school implemented the University Preparatory Program allowing High school freshman to begin earning 2 years of college credits while still completing a high school diploma.

 Flour Bluff High School came under fire in 2011 in a scandal that received national attention, due to the district's initial refusal to allow students to form a GSA (Gay-Straight Alliance) on campus, despite allowing FCA (Fellowship of Christian Athletes) factions in their high school and junior high.
 (FBISD initially denied the formation of the GSA due to the fact that it was a 'non-curricular' club.
 When it was pointed out that the FCA and other clubs were also non-curricular, and still allowed to meet on campus, all clubs were briefly suspended.
 Due to parent and student outrage, several clubs were reinstated.)
 This refusal was found to contradict the First Amendment, as well as the Equal Access Act.

 In Spring 2011, a petition was circulated to allow the formation of the GSA.
 The ACLU (American Civil Liberties Union) sent a letter to Superintendent Carbajal on March 2, 2011, requesting the formation of the club be allowed.

 It was eventually decided that the GSA be allowed to form, and meet on campus.